FerretDB/FerretDB/.github/PROCESS.md

 3. We provide a pull requests template that includes suggestions and readiness checklist.
    Please use it.
 4. It is fine to send several sequential pull requests for one issue to make them easier to review.
-   In that case, please still use the `Closes` word as described above (because [words like "refs" do not link PR to the issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)), but don't forget to reopen the issue once PR is merged, but the issue as a whole is not done.
+   In that case, please still use the `Closes` word as described in [CONTRIBUTING.md](../CONTRIBUTING.md) (because [words like "refs" do not link PR to the issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)), but don't forget to reopen the issue once PR is merged, but the issue as a whole is not done.